 Envisioning the Future of Computing Prize: 2024 Winners

-The Institute-wide competition, which launched in 2023, attracted 67 submissions this year from undergraduate and graduate students across various majors, including nuclear science and engineering, media arts and sciences, electrical engineering and computer science, mathematics, chemical engineering, and others.
-All entries were eligible to win a number of cash prizes.
+The 2024 Envisioning the Future of Computing Prize attracted 67 submissions from undergraduate and graduate students across various majors, including nuclear science and engineering, media arts and sciences, electrical engineering and computer science, mathematics, chemical engineering, and others.

-The grand prize of $10,000 was awarded to Christopher Maynard SM ’24, a recent graduate of the Technology and Policy Program in the Institute for Data, Systems, and Society.
+The grand prize of $10,000 was awarded to Christopher Maynard SM ’24, a graduate of the Technology and Policy Program in the Institute for Data, Systems, and Society.
 Maynard won for “Bioglossia,” a work of speculative fiction about a breakthrough human-to-animal translation technology.

 The two runners up, awarded $5,000 each, were Siddu Pachipala, an undergraduate majoring in economics and political science, for his essay on generative AI in politics, and Sadie Zacharek, a PhD candidate in the Department of Brain and Cognitive Sciences, for her conception of a predictive model for mental health precision medicine.
 In addition, 12 honorable mentions were recognized with each receiving a cash prize of $1,000.

-Meet the winners, watch their presentations, and read their essays below.
+Meet the 2024 winners, watch their presentations, and read their essays below.

 Grand Prize Winner